larryweinhouse/larry-sandbox/delivery.md

 If data is delivered to Factual delivery endpoints, we will send delivery email notification.
 If we send to a clients endpoint we do not send notifications.

 - **Product samples**
-We furnish samples (slices of rows/columns) of any of our standard datasets in the same format as our final delivered products as to set expectations.
-Samples are delivered to Dropbox and customer is sent a download link.
+We furnish samples (slices of rows/columns) of any of our standard datasets in the same format as our final delivered products so we can set expectations.
+Samples are delivered to Dropbox and customers are sent download links.

 - **Self service [database](https://github.com/Factual/data-projects/tree/develop/projects/api-downloader/sales_db)**
-This is self service sql database that we load at each of our builds including tables for standard data sets.
-This is used by Internal clients to explore, download, or use for further processing.
+This is self service sql database that we load at each build cycle including tables for standard data sets.
+This is used by Internal clients to explore, download, use for sample delivery, or use for further processing.

 - **[stats](https://docs.google.com/spreadsheets/d/1kHMToN9rsTO5ytX-BgCc8rEJ2GKNWt94HJOeVbxiMyk/edit?usp=drive_web&ouid=106487463529999467763) sheet**
 We deliver a stats sheet for internal users to use for general questions about data.
 This is used both internally and shared externally with prospects and clients.

 - **Delivery Options**
-- We have been able to satisfy all delivery requirements with the following three options.
+- We have been able to satisfy all delivery requirements with the following:
   - Factual Dropbox or SFTP endpoints.
   - Client SFTP or AWS bucket.
 We **must** have passwords/keys and the ability to send via command line.
   - Client Web interface: